GabrielRF/Zabbix-Telegram-Notification/README.md

 ### Inspiration

-Mo@st of this method is based on a post from a Brazilian dev named Tobias.
+Most of this method is based on a post from a Brazilian dev named Tobias.
 [Zabbix com notificações pelo Telegram (Portuguese only)](http://tobias.ws/blog/zabbix-com-notificacoes-pelo-telegram/)

 ### pyTelegramBotAPI

 A simple, but extensible Python implementation for the Telegram Bot API. [eternoir/pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)

+### Thanks

+Finally, I would like to thank João Paulo Nascimento, from Sergipe, who was the first person to test this method, helping me to find bugs.